 - Deeply caring

-“The INFP has two contrary characteristics, curiosity and shyness.
-They love to know what’s going on, feel excluded if not kept informed but do not like to be the center of attention.
-The INFP always wants to be invited to the party – even though the chances are they won’t show up.
-There is a sensitive, caring side to the INFP which means they will be see the interconnections between people and pick up on the verbal and non-verbal cues.”
+INFPs have two contrary characteristics: curiosity and shyness.
+They love to know what’s going on and feel excluded if not kept informed, but they do not like to be the center of attention.
+INFPs always want to be invited to the party—even though the chances are they won’t show up.
+There is a sensitive, caring side to INFPs, which means they will see the interconnections between people and pick up on the verbal and nonverbal cues.

 Areas of Growth

-Sensitive, caring and empathetic INFPs are excellent in supporting roles where people have to be looked after – especially if those people are close to the INFP.
-Because it can take so long (if ever) to get to know the INFP others paradoxically may see them as slightly aloof, as they engage best when they have allowed someone into their inner sanctum.
+Sensitive, caring, and empathetic, INFPs are excellent in supporting roles where people have to be looked after—especially if those people are close to the INFP.
+Because it can take so long (if ever) to get to know INFPs, others paradoxically may see them as slightly aloof; they engage best when they have allowed someone into their inner sanctum.

 - Work that encourages enactment of personal values

 - Being appreciated and valued as an individual